xcore/sc_spi/module_spi_master/doc/programming.rst

 Key Files
 ---------

-The following header files contain prototypes of all functions required to use use the SPI components.
-The API is described in :ref:`sec_api`.
+The ``spi_master.h`` header file contains prototypes of all functions required to use use the SPI Master library.
+No other header files need to be included in the application..
+The API is described in

-.. list-table:: Key Files
-  :header-rows: 1

-  * - File
-    - Description
-  * - ``spi_master.h``
-    - SPI master API header file
-  * - ``spi_slave.h``
-    - SPI slave API header file
+:ref:`sec_api`.

 Initialising the Interface
 --------------------------